Pepease

 Pepease is the second largest town in the Kwahu East District, in the Eastern Region of Ghana.

 The town is home to the St Dominic Catholic Senior High School and the Modak Royal Hotel.

 Education

 Pepease is known for the Saint Dominic Senior Secondary School.
 The school is a second cycle institution.

 The town has a number of associations.
 Pepease Kyidom Mma Kuo, Pepease Awerekyekye kuo, Pepease Ladies Club, and Pepease Social Club.
 These are helping to develop the town in projects like construction of hostels for students and providing land for the establishment of the department of Computer Engineering and Faculty of Agriculture for the Presbyterian University College, whose main office is at Abetifi about three kilometres away.

-Okwawuman TV which is a media service originates from Kwahu Pepease and serves to education the world through the online portals.
-Ankobenmedia Networks which is an internet networking organisation also provides educational platforms by developing websites and Mobile Apps.
+Okwawuman TV which is a media service originates from Kwahu Pepease and serves to educate the world through the online portals.
+Ankobenmedia Networks (Managed by Ankomah Bernard) which is an internet networking organisation also provides educational platforms by developing websites for Schools and Cooperate organizations.